Supporting Reports through Trauma

 2. Avoid triggers

 Let your reports or colleagues decide whether they want to discuss traumatic events, and whether they want to share their feelings.
-Asking personal questions about traumatic events can strain any trust they have.
+Asking personal questions about traumatic events can strain trust between you.
 Create space without pressure for your reports and colleagues to choose when and what they want to discuss or share — if anything at all.

 As a leader or manager, you hold power: your questions can pressure an answer, your invitations can make it hard to say “no”.
 Lean towards opt-in offers.